rexbrandy/library_app/README.md

     - Author Country field might need to become a model choice like language.
     - Fix table population scripts (Genre, Languages)
     - Add wishlist.
+    - show error message if no loans on account page.